j8la/inventory-scripts/ManageIQ/README.md

 ```

 ### How to
 At first, copy the *manageiq-inventory.json* file in */etc/ansible* on the Ansible Tower host.
-Then edit them :
+Then edit it :
 ```json
 {
     "server":"",